rshamsnejad/qt-build-docker/README.md

 # qt-build-docker
-Docker images for cross-compiling Qt
+Docker images for cross-compiling Qt apps

+These images are available on Docker Hub under :

+* `rshamsnejad/qt-build-linux-amd64-armhf`
+* `rshamsnejad/qt-build-windows-amd64`